Hover over the buttons to see the contents of each page.

 Welcome to the official Lisa Mains guide to Lisa, written and prepared by ArchedNosi!

-Lisa has a bewildering complex kit because of her stacking mechanic, interchangeable combos, and gameplay changes depending on various situations.
-Thus, understanding how she works can be daunting.
-Arguably, Lisa has one of the most unexplored kits in Genshin, mostly because of how much the community does not know about all Lisa can do and offer.
-She also gets neglected for being one of the starter characters by many who underestimate her potential, especially considering the sudden impact of the Dendro element and how it merges with her kit, giving and reforging Lisa’s identity as a character.
-That said, in reverse, Lisa’s complexity can be overlooked by utilizing her as a cheap and feasible supportive option given her available value.
+Lisa has a bewildering complex kit because of her stacking mechanic, interchangeable combos, and gameplay adaptations in various situations.
+Arguably, Lisa has one of the most nuanced kits for new players due to how little is revealed of all Lisa can do and offer.
+She also gets neglected for being one of the starter characters by many who underestimate her potential, especially considering her kit's affinity to the Dendro element—completing and reforging Lisa’s identity as a character.
+Yet even still, Lisa can be alternatively utilized as a cheap and feasible supportive option given her available value, devoid of complexity.

-Lisa is a heavily misunderstood character, and it doesn’t help that both her skill descriptions are written in such a confusing way in-game as well as much of her potential being discovered with the introduction of Dendro.
-This document was created to alleviate those issues, and we at Lisa Mains hope it serves you well as a complete guide and overview on how to play Lisa to her optimum!
+Lisa is a heavily misunderstood character, and it doesn’t help that both her skill descriptions are written in such a confusing way in-game as well as much of her potential being in her synergy with the Dendro element.
+This document was created to alleviate those issues, and we at Lisa Mains hope it serves you well as a complete guide and overview of how to play Lisa to her optimum!

 Why Should I Play Lisa?